Riker2335/ExileZ-Mod/README.md

 Original code base by Patrix87.
 Trigger Generator by Second_Coming.
 Taunus triggers by yukihito23.
 Chernobyl Zone (and Chernobyl Zone Autumn) triggers by lusu007.
 Stratis triggers by AKA Tony.

+## Special Mention

+Credit to DS/DP/RM/OMG/WTF/LOLBBQ for copying Exile code for database saving.
+Well done you!!
+Have a gold sticker!

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)